WAGO/pfc-firmware-sdk/README.md

 ## 7.)
 Boot PFC with custom image "sd.hdimg" on SD-Card
 PFC boot device order checks SD-Card slot before internal NAND.\
-By default, PFC try to find a DHCP-Server to retrieve an IP-Address.
+By default, PFC tries to find a DHCP-Server to retrieve an IP-Address.

 1. PowerOff PFC
 2. Insert SD-Card with custom-image